mk12/blog/posts/over-shuffled.md

 Why $n$ times?
 Well, larger decks should require more shuffling, so it makes sense to depend on $n$.
 Here's the bad news: this is an awful shuffling algorithm.
 To appreciate its abysmal qualities, we need to decide what defines a good shuffling algorithm.

 A shuffling algorithm takes a list of cards and produces a random permutation.
-With a deck of $n$ cards, there are $n$! possible permutations.
+With a deck of $n$ cards, there are $n!$ possible permutations.
 A good shuffling algorithm has no bias -- each permutation is equally likely to occur.
 Another way of saying this is that it produces a <dfn>uniform distribution</dfn> of permutations.
 Let's take a look at the distribution produced by the simple shuffling algorithm on a deck of 20 cards:[^1]

 ![^Distribution of permutations obtained by the simple shuffle](../assets/svg/simple-shuffle.svg)